AquaDisk Filters – Frequently Asked Questions

 • Low headloss

-• Low maintenance
+• Minimal maintenance

 • Expandable and easy to retrofit

-• Fully automatic PLC control system
+• Equipped with fully automatic PLC control system

-• Low overall cost of ownership due to low power, labor, and maintenance costs
+• Low cost of ownership

-How Much Wastewater Can the AquaDisk® Process?
+How Much Wastewater Can the AquaDisk Filter Process?

 OptiFiber® Pile Cloth Media Filtration Pilot Trailer